thingsboard/thingsboard.github.io/docs/user-guide/contribution/how-to-contribute.md

 #### Database

-By default, ThingsBoard uses embedded HSQLDB instance which is very convenient for evaluation or development purposes.
+By default ThingsBoard uses PostgreSQL database to store entities and timeseries data.

-Alternatively, you can configure your platform to use either hybrid mode - PostgreSQL for entities data and scalable Cassandra DB cluster for timeseries data or PostgreSQL for both.
+Alternatively, you can configure your platform to use hybrid mode - PostgreSQL for entities data and scalable Cassandra DB cluster for timeseries data.
-If you prefer to use an SQL database, we recommend PostgreSQL.

-##### [Optional] SQL Database: PostgreSQL
+##### SQL Database: PostgreSQL

-{% include templates/install/optional-db.md %}

 Please use [this link](https://wiki.postgresql.org/wiki/Detailed_installation_guides) for the PostgreSQL installation instructions.